nagornovys/Cancer_cell_evolution/README.md

 Title: "tugHall: a simulator of cancer cell evolution based on the hallmarks of cancer, linked to the mutational states of tumor-related genes"

-Authors: Iurii Nagornov, Mamoru Kato, Department of Bioinformatics, Research Institute, National Cancer Center Japan, Tokyo
+Authors: Iurii Nagornov, Mamoru Kato, Department of Bioinformatics, Research Institute, National Cancer Center Japan, Tokyo, Japan

 This is a script in R to simulate the cancer cell evolution in the framework of Hallmarks model proposed by Mamoru Kato (Head of Bioinformatics Department, Research Institute, Nation Cancer Center, Tokyo, JAPAN).